 Other factors to consider when buying a breathalyser

-If you need your breathalyser every day, or know you’ll be too busy to send it back every 6 months for calibration, get a breathalyser with a replaceable sensor – such as the AlcoSense Zenith.
+If you need your breathalyser every day, or know you’ll be too busy to send it back every 6 months for calibration, get a breathalyser with a replaceable sensor – such as the AlcoSense Zenith (now discontinued).
 With the replaceable sensor, you don’t have to send your breathalyser back for calibration, so as long as you have a spare calibrated sensor on hand, you’ll never have to be without your breathalyser.

 All breathalysers need to be calibrated to maintain their accuracy.
 They generally need to be calibrated every 6 months for personal breathalysers, or one year for workplace breathalysers.